Global Health Innovative Technology Fund: Funding for GHIT

 A replenishment for the GHIT's second five-year phase was initiated in May 2016 as the Government of Japan announced as part of a G7 Summit communique a US$130 million contribution to the GHIT Fund/UNDP.
 On June 1, 2017 GHIT announced it had secured commitments of over US$200 million for its next phase of work, allowing it to move the most advanced tools out of the lab, and into the hands of those who need them most.
 The new commitment for GHIT’s second phase is double the initial US$100 million investment GHIT received when it was created in 2013.
-Also in June 2016 ten companies joined GHIT, including a full funding partnership with FUJIFILM Corporation, an associate partnership with Otsuka Pharmaceutical, affiliate partnerships with GlaxoSmithKline, Johnson & Johnson, Kyowa Hakko Kirin, Merck, Mitsubishi Tanabe Pharma Corporation, Nipro Corporation, Sumitomo Dainippon Pharma, and a sponsorship from Salesforce.com.
+Also in June 2016 ten companies joined GHIT, including a full funding partnership with FUJIFILM Corporation, an associate partnership with Otsuka Pharmaceutical, affiliate partnerships with GlaxoSmithKline, Johnson & Johnson, Kyowa Hakko Kirin, Merck, Mitsubishi Tanabe Pharma Corporation, Nipro Corporation, Sumitomo Dainippon Pharma, and sponsorship from Salesforce.com.

 There are currently three levels of pharmaceutical and diagnostic partners - Full partners, Associate partners, and Affiliate partners.
 Additionally, non-biopharmaceutical companies engage as Sponsors, contributing in-kind services to reduce the overhead expenses of the Fund.